 - 11. Explain the basic principle of NQR spectroscopy. - 12.
 Give the applications of ESR and Mossbauer methods in spectroscopy - 13.
-Explain the terms chemical shift, coupling constant and factors influencing coupling constant in NMR spectroscopy - 14.
-The first line in the rotational spectrum of NO appears at 1.72 cm^{-1} and its force constant is 1608 Nm^{-1} .
-Calculate the internuclear distance in A^0 , vibrational frequency in cm-1 and energy in joules required for J = 3 to 4 rotational transition.
+Explain the terms chemical shift, coupling constant and discuss the factors influencing coupling constant in NMR spectroscopy - 14.
+The first line in the rotational spectrum of NO appears at $1.72 \text{ cm}^{-1}$ and its force constant is $1608 \text{ Nm}^{-1}$ .
+Calculate the internuclear distance in $A^0$ , vibrational frequency in cm-1 and energy in joules required for J = 3 to 4 rotational transition.

 - 15. The first three vibrational energy of HCl were found to be at 2886, 5668 and 10923 cm-1.
 Calculate the anharmonicity constant, zero point energy and the equilibrium oscillation frequency.
 Calculate the centrifugal distoration constant if the rotational constant is 21.18 cm-1. - 16.
 Discuss photoelectron spectroscopy. - 17.
-Explain the various relaxation methods in NMR. - 18.
-What is meant by normal mode of vibration?
-How many normal modes of vibration do the following molecules have?
-NH_3 , HCN, SO_2 $(6 \times 2 = 12)$
+Explain the various relaxation methods in NMR and apply these concepts to interpret the signal intensity and resolution in NMR. - 18.
+Outline the term -normal mode of vibration and determine normal modes of vibration in NH $3$ , HCN , SO $2$ (6 × 2 = 12)